Saulogf/MyScriptTools/README.md

 # MyScriptTools
-This is a simple Script Tools repository whitch I use to automate some repetitive tasks when managing linux and Windows Serves.
+This is a simple Script Tools repository which I normaly use to automate some repetitive tasks when managing linux and Windows Serves.
 Feel free to contribute.